MaeDae11/Pygame/README.md

 </ul>

-From there, the addition of hero and one monster was made.
-This lead to using classes, additional functions and building on top of the outline.
+<h3>From there, the addition of hero and one monster was made.
+This lead to using classes, additional functions and building on top of the outline.</h3>

 <b>Difficulties:</b>